jlumpe/jlumpe-gambit-lab-nb/experiments/201031-database-v1.1-software-version-migration/Readme.md

     * `species-map.json` - (partial) map from curated genus/species names to NCBI taxonomy IDs
   * `201109-extract-additional-taxonomy-data/`
     * `taxon-othernames.json` - Contents of `<OtherNames>` tag for all taxa from `201102-download-taxa` which have it.
+  * `201113-original-genome-taxa/`
+    * `original-tax-summaries.json` - Original taxonomy database ESummary results extracted from metadata in v0.9 archive (downloaded 2016).
+    * `genome-matching-taxids-by-species.json` - Original NCBI taxonomy IDs assigned to genomes in each species (by v1.1 archive), filtering out those for which the genus and species name in the corresponding taxonomy summary data do not match the assigned species.
+    * `species-genome-lcas.json` - Least common ancestor of each set of filtered taxonomy IDs in previous data file.
 * `data/processed/201031-database-v1.1-software-version-migration/`
   * `201109-match-taxa/`
     * `201109-db-v1.1-unmapped-taxa.csv` - table of unmapped post-curation genera and species along with the corresponding set of original NCBI-assigned taxa for their genomes.